×

 We asked expats in Chigasaki what banks they use and there advice about banking.
 They advised:

 "Expats considering retirement in Chigasaki should be aware that the cost of living can be high, especially when it comes to housing and healthcare.
 They should also know that Japan has a national healthcare system, but it may not cover all medical needs, so additional private insurance might be necessary.
 Understanding and speaking Japanese is crucial for daily life, as English is not widely spoken, especially among the older population.
 Expats should also be aware of the cultural differences and social norms in Japan, such as the importance of respect and politeness, to avoid any cultural misunderstandings.
 Japan has a high standard of living and is known for its safety and cleanliness, which can make it an attractive place for retirement.
 However, it's also known for its natural disasters, including earthquakes and typhoons, so expats should be prepared for these potential risks.
 Chigasaki, in particular, is a coastal city known for its beautiful beaches and surfing culture.
 It has a relatively mild climate, with hot, humid summers and cool winters.
 The city is also known for its local festivals and events, which can provide opportunities for socializing and cultural immersion.
 Retirees should also be aware of Japan's tax system.
 Japan has a tax treaty with many countries to avoid double taxation, but it's important to understand the specifics of this agreement and how it applies to your situation.
 Finally, expats should know that Japan has strict immigration laws.
 To retire in Japan, you will need a visa, and the requirements for obtaining one can be quite stringent.
-It's recommended to consult with an immigration expert or lawyer to understand the process and requirements," said one expat who made the move to Chigasaki.
+It's recommended to consult with an immigration expert or lawyer to understand the process and requirements," remarked one expat who made the move to Chigasaki.

 What do expats in Chigasaki appreciate most about the local culture?